 A good example is the word judge found in the 1611 King James Version of the Bible.
 In Matthew 7:1 Jesus said, “Do not judge, or you too will be judged.”
 This is quite a direct statement coming from Jesus himself and is quite clear.

-But on the other hand, we find that the apostle Paul seems to be telling the Corinthian Christians that they can and should judge.
+But on the other hand, we find that the apostle Paul seems to be telling the Corinthian Christians that they actually can and should judge!
 Here’s the verse in 1 Corinthians 6:2: “Do you not know that the saints will judge the world?
 And if you are to judge the world, are you not competent to judge trivial cases?
 Do you not know that we will judge angels?
 How much more the things of this life!”

 As we can see, the same English word judge is used in both verses but it seems to be telling us two opposing instructions.
-And please take note that in both verses, the same Greek word, krino is used translated in English as, judge.
+And please take note that in both verses, the same Greek word, krino is also used and is translated in English as, judge.
 Jesus tells us not to judge but Paul tells us that we can and should judge!
 Is there a conflict here?

 Context, Context, Context!